 How long does Milan Cathedral take

-Depending on what you plan to explore, you may need two to three hours at the Milan Cathedral.
+Depending on your exploration plan, you may need two to three hours at the Milan Cathedral.

 Most tourists spend around 45 minutes exploring the Milan Cathedral and 30 minutes each exploring the archeological area and the Duomo Museum.